vox-arys/voxarybot/README.md

 5. again, make sure to add a comma "," to the end of the second-to-last line.
 6. save moderation.json.

 unlike with commands, you cannot reload changes to moderation.json without closing and restarting the bot.
-I´m working on it.
+I´m working on that.

+# Console Commands
+These commands can be used by the person using the bot, in the bot´s console window:
+- say [message] - say something via the bot.
+- reloadcommands - reload commands.json
+- exit - disconnect and shut down the bot

+# What is planned
+- allow for moderation.json changes to be reloaded during runtime

 # How the bot works (aka Technical Overview)
 upon running setup.exe, 3 .json files are created, those being: